ddugovic/lishogi-discord/readme.md

 !playing [username]
     Shares your (or a user's) current game as a GIF !arena [username]
-    Find an upcoming or recent arena created by lichess (or a user) !broadcast
+    Find an upcoming or recent arena created by chess.com (or a user) !broadcast
     Find an incoming, ongoing, or finished official broadcast !puzzle